Do I Have to File?

 Yes!
 All international students are required to report to the U.S. tax service (known as the Internal Revenue Service) each year — even if they did not work during the prior year.
 You will not necessarily need to pay taxes; but you must at least report your presence in the U.S. This is a legal requirement.

 International students are not permitted to file electronically; you must file paper forms.
 The tax filing deadline is April 15, no exceptions, so please do not wait until the last minute.
-If you have any questions, please email Susan Ambrose, Assistant Director of International Programs.
+If you have any questions, please email Susan Ambrose, Associate Director of International Programs.

 How Should I Prepare to File?